mathiasschopmans/dingen.sh/README.md

 Utilizing persisted system prompts and the power of LLMs through [`gh models`](https://github.com/github/gh-models), `dingen.sh` helps you generate and run commands with ease and build own _dingens_ by aliasing. ✨

-### It features:
+### Features

-- ✅ Local prompt persistence for custom workflows
-- ✅ Smart error handling to keep things smooth
+- Reads a system prompt from a specified file.
+- Accepts user prompts and optional parameters.
+- Validates input to ensure correct usage.
+- Interacts with an AI model to generate commands.
-- ✅ Clipboard integration for easy copy-pasting
+- Copies generated commands to the clipboard for easy access.
-- ✅ Command preview with syntax highlighting
+- Provides syntax highlighting for generated commands.
+- Confirms execution of commands before running them.

 Perfect for when you need to delegate the grunt work and focus on _real_ tasks—because even the terminal deserves an intern. 💼